Eroo36/Eroo36/README.md

 ## I'm a Hybrid Mobile and Backend Developer !!

-- 🌱 I’m currently learning everything
+- 🌱 Currently focusing on backend
-- 🥅 2021 Goals: Contribute to a Open Source project
 - ⚡ I love anime, music and gaming

 ### Connect with me: